Afonydd Cymru is an umbrella organisation that represents six Rivers Trusts across Wales.

 Good water quality is an indication of good land use management.
 Sadly, in many parts of Wales there are significant numbers of pollution events on top of ongoing high levels of diffuse pollution.
 These problems stem from excess animal slurry, large numbers of poultry units and, in the uplands the effects of plantation forestry amplifying the effects of acid rain.

 These pressing issues are the central challenges for Afonydd Cymru.

 The member Rivers Trusts are:

 The Clwyd, Conwy & Gwynedd Rivers Trust was established in 2007 from an amalgamation of the existing Clwyd and Elwy Conservation Trust and the Conservation bodies representing the Conwy.
 The Trust was awarded Charitable Status in January 2009.
-The Objectives of the...read more
+The Objectives of...read more

 The Severn Rivers Trust is an independent environmental charity established to secure the preservation, protection, development and improvement of the rivers, streams, watercourses and water bodies in the Severn catchment, and to advance the education of the public in...read more

 The South East Wales Rivers Trust was formed in 2007 and its members, volunteers and sponsors are committed to protecting and improving the aquatic environment and the associated habitat of our rivers.
 The work of the South East Wales Rivers Trust will bring lasting...read more